 Benefits you may be entitled to include:

-- Personal Independence Payment (PIP) is a relatively new benefit for people between the ages of 16 and 64 with a long-term illness or disability.
-PIP has two parts: a daily-living component if you need help with everyday activities and a mobility component if you have difficulty getting around.
+Personal Independence Payment (PIP) is a relatively new benefit for people between the ages of 16 and State Pension age who have a long-term illness or disability.
+PIP has 2 parts: a daily-living component if you need help with everyday activities, and a mobility component if you have difficulty getting around.

-- Carer's Allowance is for people who regularly spend 35 hours a week or more caring for someone with substantial caring needs.
-You do not have to be related to or live with the person you care for.
+Carer's Allowance is for people who regularly spend 35 hours a week or more caring for someone with substantial caring needs.
+You don't have to be related to or live with the person you care for.
 You'll also get National Insurance credits to help towards your State Pension.

 See our pages on each of these benefits for more information, including whether you qualify and advice on how to claim.